 If you are coming to Rockport, do yourself a favor and take a peek at the Shalin Liu Center schedule.
 It’s well worth taking in a performance at this stunningly beautiful venue.

-The performance center features a floor to ceiling glass backdrop overlooking Sandy Bay and the intimate 300+ seat venue has an impressive draw with acts such as Branford Marsalis, John Scofield, Tom Rush, Arlo Guthrie, Adam Ezra, and Del McCoury to name just a few!
+The performance center features a floor to ceiling glass backdrop overlooking Sandy Bay and the intimate 350 seat venue has an impressive draw with acts such as Branford Marsalis, John Scofield, Tom Rush, Arlo Guthrie, to name just a few!

 Within walking distance to town, you can grab some food and drink at Brackett’s Oceanview or Feather and Wedge and walk a couple doors down to the performance.
 It’s almost too convenient.